 Cupcakes in themselves are moments of happiness.
-It must be impossible to be angry whilst eating a cupcake?
-An entire, miniature cake all to ourselves.
+Since it must be impossible to be angry whilst eating a cupcake?
+And, imagine an entire, miniature cake all to ourselves.
 Cute and delicious let me share with you these Pink Heart Topped White Chocolate Cupcakes.

 Since Valentines Day is only a few days away, creating a beautiful and tasty cupcake seemed a good idea.
 While I have mentioned in previous posts such as Chocolate Dipped Shortbread Heart Cookies, that every day should be an opportunity to show those we love and appreciate them, February 14th is the day of love.
 So to celebrate, these white chocolate chip cupcakes frosted with a velvet white chocolate buttercream, finished with a pink chocolate heart, fit the bill perfectly.